Schrausser/RND1n/README.md

 # RND1n
 [Demo movie](https://m.youtube.com/watch?v=0J0xG1YMkxs&t=20s)

 Random Number Screen `RND1n`: Screensaver for Android platforms, which generates random number sequences (c.f.
-Schrausser, ) and displays them in a random order on the screen.
-Both, the system's own and the *SIGMA* quasi-random function are used, where
+Schrausser, 1996, p. , 2022b, p. , res.) and displays them in a random order on the screen.
+Both, the system's own and the *SIGMA* quasi-random function $\varsigma$ are used, where

-$$.$$
+$$\varsigma=.$$

-See Schrausser (2022).
+See Schrausser (2022a, p.).

 ![figure.\label{pic0}](pic0.jpg)